Redout is an Arcade, Driving/Racing, Action, and Sports game published by 505 Games, Nicalis, 34BigThings released in 2016.

-The easiest way to find your router's IP address is to run our free Router Detector utility.
+The easiest way to locate your router's IP address is to run our free Router Detector utility.
 It's a part of the Network Utilities suite of tools and it's completely free to use.

 How To Forward Ports

-The general process for forwarding a port is:
+The usual process for forwarding a port is:

 - Find your routers port forwarding section.

-- Put the IP address of your computer or gaming console in the proper box in your router.
+- Put the IP address of your computer or gaming console in the appropriate box in your router.

-- Put the TCP and UDP ports for your game in the matching boxes in your router.
+- Put the TCP and UDP ports for your game in the corresponding boxes in your router.

 - Intermittently you have to reboot your router for the changes to take effect.